amanat-mahmud/amanat-mahmud/README.md

 ## 🧠 AI/ML Projects

 ### Gen AI Projects
+1. [Talent Recruiter Agent](): A smart AI recruitment assistant that automates resume screening and technical interviews.
+Candidates upload resumes that are instantly analyzed against job descriptions.
+Qualified applicants proceed to an AI-conducted interview with dynamic question-answering capabilities.
+2. [Multi Modal Ecom CHatbot](): A smart conversational AI agent that revolutionizes online shopping through natural language interactions.
+Users can ask questions about products or general inquiries using both text and voice input, receiving instant, contextually relevant responses powered by advanced semantic search and routing.
+3. [MediAssist Agent](): A user-friendly agent(LangChain) designed for effortless information retrieval from pubmed article.
+Users can input search term and ask questions to receive relevant insights from the healthcare domain.
+(But it's features can be extended to any domain.)

 ### Deep Learning Projects
+1. [Fruit Freshness Detection](): Automated Freshness Inspector — ResNet50 transfer-learning model to classify freshness of eight produce items: Banana, Lemon, Lulo, Mango, Orange, Strawberry, Tamarillo, Tomato.
+Streamlit dashboard for image uploads and real-time inspections

 ### ML Projects
+1. [Beverage Price Range Prediction](): Codex, a leading beverage company, is planning to launch an innovative new product in the competitive beverage market.
+To ensure successful market penetration and optimal pricing strategy, the company conducted comprehensive customer surveys to understand consumer preferences, purchasing behavior, and price sensitivity.This project develops a Machine Learning-based Price Prediction System that analyzes customer survey data to predict the most suitable price range for individual customer segments.
+2. [Employee Segmentation](): In this project applied K-means clustering to an HR dataset to uncover four distinct employee personas based on tenure, role, income, and satisfaction metrics.
+By leveraging targeted feature engineering, PCA-based 2D visualization, cluster evaluation (silhouette, Calinski–Harabasz, Davies–Bouldin), and persona profiling, given actionable recommendations to boost retention and engagement across each segment.

 ### Python Projects
 1. [Nova Mart Campaign Analysis](https://github.com/amanat-mahmud/Nova-Mart-Promotional-Campaign-Analysis): Analyzed Diwali 2023 and Sankranti 2024 campaign datasets with Python and Pandas to quantify sales uplift, IR%, ISU%, and store-/category-level performance.
 Derived key insights and formulated targeted recommendations to optimize Nova Mart’s future promotional strategies.

 ### Statistical Analysis Projects
+1. [E-commerce Website Analysis]():This project presents a comprehensive statistical analysis of an e-commerce platform’s visitor session data to uncover key drivers of conversion performance and identify opportunities for optimization.
+By leveraging rigorous hypothesis testing, confidence interval estimation, and visualizations we uncover actionable insights about user behavior, seasonal trends, device preferences, and revenue impact.

 ## Data Analysis Projects